Dana Stubblefield: Personal life

 He was formerly the varsity defensive line coach at Valley Christian High School in San Jose, California.

 On October 12, 2010, former NFL agent Josh Luchs mentioned in an article for Sports Illustrated that he offered Stubblefield $10,000 cash while he was still playing football at the University of Kansas, but Stubblefield refused to accept it.

+Legal problems

 On December 9, 2010, San Francisco U.S. District Court judge Susan Illston sentenced Stubblefield to 90 days in jail for stealing his ex-girlfriend's mail by way of fraudulent submission of a change-of-address form.

-On May 2, 2016, he was charged with sexually assaulting a disabled woman who, at the time of the incident, was 31 years old.
+On May 2, 2016, he was charged with sexually assaulting a disabled woman, who at the time of the incident was 31 years old.
 The incident occurred April 9, 2015.
 Stubblefield originally contacted her through a babysitter website.
 On July 27, 2020, Stubblefield was convicted of rape and on October 22, 2020, was sentenced to 15 years to life in prison.
+In December 2024, a court overturned Stubblefield's conviction on appeal, as the prosecution was found to be in violation of the California Racial Justice Act of 2020, which forbids racially biased language and rhetoric from cases made by prosecutors.